2025

 Day 7: Pitlochry – Alyth / Kirriemuir, approx. 45 – 65 km

-Leaving Pitlochry behind you, you cycle through the wild and romantic landscape of Highland Perthshire.
-There are a few meters of ascent, but in a backdrop of rugged mountains, lush green valleys with rivers and lochs, you cycle almost unnoticed.
-You will then be rewarded with a descent of almost 12 kilometers.
-Would you like to cycle even longer through the breathtaking landscape?
-Then opt for the longer route through the Angus Glens, very attractive green valleys, before you reach your destination of Alyth or Kirriemuir.
+Leaving Pitlochry behind, you’ll cycle through the wild and enchanting landscape of Highland Perthshire.
+While there are a few meters of ascent, the stunning backdrop of rugged mountains, lush green valleys with rivers and lochs makes the ride feel effortless.
+You’ll soon be rewarded with a thrilling descent of nearly 12 kilometres.
+If you’re in the mood for an extended ride, choose the longer route through the Angus Glens, where picturesque green valleys await.
+This scenic detour will lead you to your destination, either the charming village of Alyth or the historic town of Kirriemuir.

 Old town of Kirriemuir, Scotland